nickcernis/GNU-Terry-Pratchett/readme.txt

 This plugin makes it easy for WordPress users to do the same for Terry Pratchett, without having to modify their server configuration.

-= Using a WordPress caching plugin? =
-For now, you'll need to use one of the other methods for adding the header.
-With plugins that use a static page cache, the cache will be served before this plugin has a chance to add the header, unfortunately.

-See http://www.gnuterrypratchett.com/ for more ways to add the header to your site.

-I'll update the plugin if a workaround is available so that it works with caching plugins too.
+= The GNU Terry Pratchett headers =

+The plugin adds the GNU Terry Pratchett header tag in three ways:

+1. As an HTTP header (sent only if you don't use a WordPress caching plugin).
+2. As a meta tag in your HTML with the http-equiv attribute.
+3. As an additional header tag for all outgoing email that WordPress sends.

-= How to check it's working =
+= How to check it’s working =
 There is no settings page.
-Check that the header is appearing for your site by using your terminal (`curl -I example.com`), Chrome's Network tab, or the <a href="http://tools.seobook.com/server-header-checker/">Server Header Checker</a>.
+Check that the HTTP header is appearing for your site by:

+1. Using your terminal (`curl -I example.com`)
+2. Using Chrome’s Network tab.
+3. Using the <a href="http://tools.seobook.com/server-header-checker/">Server Header Checker</a>.

+Note that the HTTP header is only sent if you don't use a page caching plugin.
+If you'd like to send the HTTP header and continue to use a caching plugin, you'll need to add it at the server level.
+See http://www.gnuterrypratchett.com/ for options.

+You can check that the meta tag is visible by viewing your site's HTML source and searching for “GNU Terry Pratchett”.

+To confirm that WordPress is sending email with the special header, you can:

+1. Create a new WordPress user from Users > Add New.
+2. Be sure to use an email address you can easily check, and tick “Send this password to the new user by email”.
+3. In your email or webmail client, view the raw source of the welcome email that WordPress sends you.
+You should see “GNU Terry Pratchett” in the headers.

 = Credits and contributions =
 Inspired by <a href="http://www.reddit.com/r/bestof/comments/2yyop7/rdiscworld_redditors_with_web_servers_start/">this reddit post</a>, <a href="http://boingboing.net/2015/03/15/sending-terry-pratchett-home-w.html">boingboing's report</a>, and the <a href="http://www.gnuterrypratchett.com/">GNU Terry Pratchett</a> website.